 Moira (“Please call me Moira!
 If you are not comfortable with that, I prefer Ms. Moira over Ms. Curtis.
 But really, just call me Moira!”) is an Academic Advisor within the University Studies Program that mainly works with freshmen and sophomores who are undeclared and either searching for their majors, deciding between a few directions, or just finishing up some coursework to be able to get into their major of choice.
 She also works with the UST students in the Delaware in DC program and teaches UNIV courses.

 Moira’s first job was babysitting, which lasted all the way through graduate school.
 She also worked at a dance studio as a teacher and in the front office.
 Her degrees include a Bachelor of Arts in Human Relations from Trinity Washington University and a Master of Arts in Counseling with a concentration in Higher Education/Student Affairs from Montclair State University.
-Outside of work she likes to hang out with her family and friends, bake some fun treats, and go to new workout classes (“I am currently training for a 10K!”).
+Outside of work she likes to hang out with her family and friends, bake some fun treats, and go to new workout classes.
 The place that she wants to go visit the most is Ireland.

-Sylvia (or Ms. Lee if you don’t want to call her Sylvia, but she is not Mrs. Lee) is an academic advisor working with UST Honors and International students as well as the broader UST population.
-She has a Bachelor of Arts in Theatre and a Bachelor of Science in Psychology with a minor in Dance from George Mason University, a Master of Education in Counselor Education from Virginia Commonwealth University, and is currently in the MBA Online program at University of Delaware.
+Sylvia (or Ms. Lee if you don’t want to call her Sylvia, but she is not Mrs. Lee) is an academic advisor for UST, the coordinator for UST Honors and International students, and the editor and co-host for the UST podcast Choices.
+She has a Bachelor of Arts in Theater and a Bachelor of Science in Psychology with a minor in Dance from George Mason University, a Master of Education in Counselor Education from Virginia Commonwealth University, and is currently in the MBA Online program at University of Delaware.
 She also has a Career Studies Certificate in American Sign Language and was a math major at one point.